 Intimidation or Threats to Inhibit Reporting

-Any actual or threatened retaliation or any act of intimidation to prevent or otherwise obstruct the reporting of sexual misconduct or sexual assault or the participation in proceedings relating to sexual misconduct or sexual assault by an accused student or third party is itself prohibited and may result in criminal proceedings or disciplinary proceedings or both.
+Any actual or threatened retaliation act of intimidation, or other adverse action to prevent or otherwise obstruct the reporting of sexual misconduct or the participation in proceedings relating to sexual misconduct by an accused student or third party is itself prohibited and may result in criminal proceedings or disciplinary proceedings or both.
 A complainant or witness who is threatened in any way should immediately report these concerns to the Ball State police by calling (765) 285-1111.

 University Disciplinary Procedures

-Administrative investigations of complaints of sexual misconduct against students will be conducted by the Assistant to the Vice President for Student or her/his designee (Assistant).
+Administrative investigations of complaints of sexual misconduct against students will be conducted by the Deputy Coordinator or her designee.
 Should the investigation result in a finding, using a preponderance of evidence standard, that a student has violated this policy, the matter will be referred to the Office of Student Rights and Community Standards for adjudication using procedures outlined in the Ball State Code of Student Rights and Responsibilities found at www.bsu.edu/studentcode.
 Those procedures are briefly described below and include but are not limited to:

 Notice of Outcome